The 3 Types Of Dietary Supplements

 Grade of Ingredient - Supplements in the mediocre middle will almost always use the most basic forms of the nutrients.
 In vitamins and minerals, this potentially means poorly absorbed and low bioavailable ingredients.You'll get Vitamin C, but it just will be ascorbic acid.
 Plant and animal raw materials will pass basic tests, but won't take into consideration best-in-class agriculture methods.
 Heavy chemical use (pesticides, herbicides, antibiotics, hormones), and mass farming methods are common.

-Claims and Marketing - The mediocre middle supplements are typically smart enough to not make outrageous, law breaking claims.
+Claims and Marketing - The mediocre middle supplements are typically smart enough to not make outrageous, law-breaking claims.
 They still misrepresent their products.
-I made fun of a bunch of vitamin companies in our Throw Away Your Multivitamin webinar, so check that out for a few examples of this.
 The most common offense is taking a low-middle grade product and dressing it up to be a best-in-class or premium supplement.
-This is common for many lines marketed to practitioners, and unfortunately those practitioners don’t have the resources to dig into the big picture and end up believing the hype.
+This is common for many lines marketed to practitioners, and unfortunately, those practitioners don’t have the resources to dig into the big picture and end up believing the hype.

 Ethics and Integrity - Companies in the mediocre middle probably aren't violating any ethical code directly with the manufacture of their supplements, but they're not really leading here either.
 These are traditionally the mega-corporations, and we know how that all works out.

 These products are the ones flooding the walls of supplement stores nationwide.
 They're the brands we highlight in our 14 Mega-Corporations That Own Your Supplement Brand article.